 Each songwriter develops 3-4 original songs for an artist to perform with a live ensemble; culminates in presentation to industry panel.
-This class consists of a weekly one-hour to industry panel.
 This class consists of a weekly one-hour lecture and one-hour lab.

-Songwriter Showcase 4 - Live Video Production
+Songwriter Showcase 4 - Live Video Production 1.5 credits